 (Aug.
 2005-May 2011) Graduate Instructor and Teaching Assistant in History, History Department, University of North Carolina at Chapel Hill, Chapel Hill, NC

 Trade and Taboo: Disreputable Professions in the Roman Mediterranean (Ann Arbor; University of Michigan Press, October 2016).
-Audible Version (2017) [Available Here]
+Audible Audiobook Version (2017) [Available Here]

 “Maintaining the City: Slaves, Freedmen, and Associations at Roman Philippi,” in Philippi: From colonia augusta to communitas christiania: Religion and Society in Transition, edited by Steve Friesen and Daniel Schowalter (Leiden: Brill, 2017) [Submitted].

-“The State, Governance, and Regulation in Ancient Shopping,” The Cultural History of Shopping, Volume 1: Antiquity, edited by Ray Laurence and Mary Harlow (London: Berg) [Submitted].
+“The State, Governance, and Regulation in Ancient Shopping,” in The Cultural History of Shopping, Volume 1: Antiquity, edited by Ray Laurence and Mary Harlow (London: Berg) [Submitted].

 with Victoria Leonard, “Advancing Feminism Online: Online Tools, Visibility, and Women in Classics,” Studies in Late Antiquity, Vol. 3 No. 1, Spring 2019 (4-16).